BOOST: Bootstrapping Strategy-Driven Reasoning Programs for Program-Guided Fact-Checking: Conclusion

 \section{Conclusion}

-We introduce \textit{BOOST}, a bootstrapping-based framework for few-shot reasoning program generation. \textit{BOOST} explicitly integrates claim decomposition and information-gathering strategies as structural guidance, iteratively refining bootstrapped demonstrations in a strategy-driven manner.
-It enables a seamless transition from zero-shot to few-shot learning without human intervention, enhancing both interpretability and fact-checking effectiveness.
-Experimental results on two benchmarks demonstrate that \textit{BOOST} consistently outperforms existing approaches in both settings, highlighting the impact of strategy-driven bootstrapping in program-guided fact-checking.
+We introduce BOOST, a bootstrapping-based approach for few-shot reasoning program generation.
+BOOST explicitly incorporates data-centric guideline refinement, iteratively improving bootstrapped demonstrations in a guideline-driven manner.
+This enables a seamless transition from zero-shot to few-shot learning without human intervention, enhancing both interpretability and fact-checking effectiveness.
+Experimental results on two benchmarks demonstrate that BOOST outperforms prior few-shot baselines, showcasing its superior performance and the value of automated, interpretable program synthesis for complex reasoning tasks.